 7. Are There Any Inclusions?

 Water rafting is fun, but how’s about you get some excitement?
 Some inclusions during the trip, such as hiking on creeks, can be a surprising addition to the adventure.
-Furthermore, the camping and quality of meal also need to be checked before booking the desired rafting company.
+Furthermore, the camping and quality of meals also need to be checked before booking the desired rafting company.

 So, ask if they can provide a meal containing your diet food or what kind of bedding they’re offering during camping.
 Some companies offer wilderness, whereas some offer glamping tours.
 A rafting company offering other fun, optional diet food and comfort can also provide a more enjoyable experience.